 What conviction types do we quote for online?

-Whilst there are a large number of conviction types, our aim is to offer insurance fully online for as many as we can.
-This further enhances the privacy of your application with CoverBuilder.
-We work with a panel of UK underwriters who specialise in providing cover for customers with a criminal record.
-There are also other factors we take into consideration such as sentence type and length which impact our ability to quote online.
+Whilst there are a large number of conviction types, our aim is to offer insurance online for as many as we can.
+We work with a panel of UK underwriters who specialise in criminal record home insurance.
+Factors such as sentence type and length also affect our online quote availability.